Cubie87/cubie87.github.io/posts/2024-ubiquiti/ubiquiti.md

-# Ubiquiti AP Sideloading
+# Ubiquiti AP Flashing

-I don't think it's really hacking or anything at this point, it's just running third party firmware on it.
+I don't think it's really hacking or anything at this point, it's just running third party firmware on it, and it's not really rooting either, as you get root shell out of the box via sudo (read on to find out more)